XlogicX/Learn/ASM_x64/README.md

 si
 ====
 Single step an instruction, one at a time.
 In other debuggers, this can also be known as the 'step into' kind of stepping.
-If you want to step by a fixed amount of instructions more than just one, you can specify how many instructions you want to step/skip by putting a number after the si command, for example: si 15
+If you want to step by a fixed amount of instructions more than just one, you can specify how many instructions you want to step/skip by putting a number after the si command, for example:<br>
+si 15

 ni